incredincomp/the_hunting/README.md

 ./the_hunting.sh --target hackerone.com
 ```

-Exclude out of scope domains from your recon results before doing recon (leaving you with a clean scope subdomain list)
+Exclude out of scope domains from your recon results before doing recon (leaving you with a clean scope subdomain list in responsive-domains...txt)

 ```bash
 ./the_hunting.sh --target hackerone.com --exclude support.hackerone.com,go.hacker.one,www.hackeronestatus.com,info.hacker.one,ma.hacker.one